-we texted paris jackson about activism, feminism and trump
+we texted with paris jackson about activism, feminism, and trump

 New phone who dis?
 Fresh from shooting her very first cover of i-D, teen dream Paris Jackson texted us about life on the other side of Neverland.

 Paris wears marching band vest CALVIN KLEIN 205W39NYC.

 For Paris Jackson, growing up was always going to be a little out of the ordinary.
 After all, she's the only daughter of Michael Jackson, the most famous musician in the world.
 Up until her father's tragic death in 2009, when she was just 11, Paris and her two brothers had lived a privileged — if sheltered and a little strange — existence.
 She grew up on Neverland, a 2,700-acre fantasy world of zoos and amusement parks.
 It was a little like a fairytale, but at some point, real life was going to barge in.
 After Michael's death things began to unravel.
 She was thrust into the media spotlight, and the pressures of sudden exposure affected her immensely.
 Articles about Paris's appearance — her pale skin, blonde hair, and piercing blue eyes — led to mass speculation about her parentage, while online comments calling her fat or ugly caused her self-esteem to plummet.
 Puberty can be the most excruciating time in a girl's life; you're a slave to your hormones, you don't know who you are or, worse, who you'll turn out to be.
 Imagine going through that with the whole world watching.